Santander's Orcel case could face long delay as hearing postponed

-Santander (SAN.MC) and Orcel ended up in the Madrid court after Spain's largest bank dropped plans to make Orcel, who was then the top investment banker at Swiss bank UBS (UBSG.S), its CEO after a dispute over his pay package. read more
+Santander and Orcel ended up in the Madrid court after Spain’s largest bank dropped plans to make Orcel, who was then the top investment banker at Swiss bank UBS, its CEO after a dispute over his pay package.

 A source with knowledge of the matter told Reuters that the postponement, triggered by issues over remote hearings involving key witnesses, meant there could potentially be a delay of as much as six months in the high-stakes legal dispute.